Angus Young’s 1970/71 Gibson SG Standard

 The 1970/71 SG in Studio

 Based on the fact that the guitar was used on tours between 1974 and 1978, it can be concluded that it was used during that time in the studio as well.
 This means that High Voltage, T.N.T., Dirty Deeds Done Dirt Cheap, and Let There Be Rock were all recorded on this guitar.
 According to the quote above, Highway to Hell was the first one that wasn’t.

-However, according to a statement that Angus made in an interview years later with Australian Tv (November 2014), it seems that the guitar was actually used on all of the AC/DC records, which obviously includes HTH.
+However, according to a statement that Angus made in an interview years later with Australian TV (November 2014), it seems that the guitar was used on all of the AC/DC records, which includes HTH.

 Be that as it may, this 1970s Gibson SG Standard is the most important guitar in Angus’ collection and the one that started it all.
 Following this, Angus would go on to use probably 10s of different guitars over his career, all of which were, of course, SGs.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.